mit-cml/appinventor-sources/appinventor/docs/markdown/reference/components/maps.md

 A two-dimensional container that renders map tiles in the background and allows for multiple [`Marker`](#Marker) elements to identify points on the map.
-Map tiles are supplied by OpenStreetMap contributors and the the United States Geological Survey, or a custom basemap URL can be provided.
+Map tiles are supplied by OpenStreetMap contributors and the the United States Geological Survey.

  The `Map` component provides three utilities for manipulating its boundaries with App Inventor.
  First, a locking mechanism is provided to allow the map to be moved relative to other components